A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 Diagnosing cognitive problems

-When you're in the hospital, you should be assessed to find out if you have any cognitive problems.
+When you’re in hospital, you should be assessed to find out if you have any cognitive problems.
 However, some cognitive problems are not easy to identify, and some might only be noticeable after you return home.
+You should be assessed again at regular intervals after you leave hospital.

 Cognitive assessments